Minimal Markov basis for tests of main effect models for $2^{p-1}$ fractional factorial designs of resolution $p$: Introduction

 \section{Introduction}

 In the past decade, various new applications of computational algebraic techniques to statistical problems have been developed.
-One of the first work in this field, called {\it computational algebraic statistics}, is by Diaconis and Sturmfels (\cite{Diaconis-Sturmfels-1998}).
-In this work, they introduced the notion of a {\it Markov basis} and presented a procedure for sampling from discrete conditional distributions by constructing a connected, aperiodic and reversible Markov chain on a given sample space.
-Since then, many works have been published on the topic of Markov basis by both algebraists and statisticians.
-Intensive results on the structure of Markov bases for various statistical models are given in \cite{Aoki-Hara-Takemura-2012}.
+One of the first studies in this field, i.e., {\it computational algebraic statistics}, was conducted by Diaconis and Sturmfels (\cite{Diaconis-Sturmfels-1998}), who introduced the notion of a {\it Markov basis} and presented a procedure for sampling from discrete conditional distributions by constructing a connected, aperiodic, and reversible Markov chain on a given sample space.
+Since then, a number of studies by both algebraists and statisticians have been published on the topic of Markov bases.
+Some results on the structure of Markov bases for various statistical models are presented in \cite{Aoki-Hara-Takemura-2012}.